chiachong/AttentionPdM/README.md

 # AttentionPdM
-Predictive maintenance using Attention-based deep learning model.
-We are using the attention mechanism proposed by Vaswani et al. (2017) in this project.
+The ability to predict the remaining useful life (RUL) of a machine plays an important role in the safety and competency of the industrial system.
+In this project, a deep learning model based on the attention mechanism (Vaswani et al., 2017) was developed to predict the RUL based on the time series machine degradation data.

 ## Table of Contents
 * [Prepare Environments](#prepare-environments)